ap0llo/markdown-generator/docs/examples/using-document-sets.md

         var set = new DocumentSet<MdDocument>();

         // new documents can be added to the set by
-        // calling CreateDocument() which creates a new document
+        // calling CreateMdDocument() which creates a new document
         // at the specified path
-        var document1 = set.CreateDocument("document1.md");
+        var document1 = set.CreateMdDocument("document1.md");
         document1.Root.Add(new MdHeading(1, "Document 1"));

         // alternatively, existing documents can be added to